Purebred. Pure hearts.

 LUNA

 With her gentle demeanor, bandit markings, and her big blue eyes, Luna has completely captivated us.
-Luna’s elegant nature, delicate frame, and gorgeous blue merle coat are an unbeatable combination.
+Luna’s elegance, delicate frame, and gorgeous blue merle coat are an unbeatable combination.

 AKC/ASCA/ASDR registered and 100% purebred.
 The daughter of a service dog and sister to Hippo, Luna reminds us that new beginnings can be a wonderful adventure with the right friend by your side.